The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/extreme.md

 ---
 title: Extreme
 ---
-# SEAT OF SACRIFICE EX - for Dancers
+# Seat of Sacrifice EX - for Dancers

 *(Written by Io Whitespirit - DM me if you have any questions!)*

-This document will not be completely spoiler-free as it will refer to many mechanics found within the fight.
+This document will not be completely spoiler-free, as it will refer to many mechanics found within the fight.

-Note that this is also not a full guide, but rather Dancer specific tips for those looking to optimize performance on the newest EX trial.
+Note that this is also not a full guide, but rather Dancer-specific tips for those looking to optimize performance on the newest EX trial.
 Please refer to one of the many other general guides for clarifications on mechanics.

 Also note that this guide assumes your party DPS is not high enough to phase the boss early (by getting the boss down to 50% health before the scheduled adds phase).
 Please see the bottom of the document for a short discussion if it is.